 Kansas City’s love for coffee dates back to 1850 when the Folger’s Coffee Company began coffee production at Seventh and Broadway.
 The former Folger’s Coffee is now Roaster’s Block – a swank residential loft with 147 units.
 Just behind Roaster’s Block is Coffee Lofts, which was built in 1916, and is home to another 50 urbanites.

-Where do all Kansas City coffee lovers go for coffee now?
+Where do Kansas City folks get their coffee and kicks?
 Here are eight of the hottest and most unusual places to grab coffee in Kansas City.
 You’ll soon find out that the only thing better than great coffee, is coffee brewed in historic and creatively adapted spaces.

 In a Former Gas Station